hmrc/accessibility-statement-frontend/README.md

 ## A note on contactFrontendServiceId

-contactFrontendServiceId is used to help associate accessibility queries from members of the public to your service in Deskpro.
-This helps with the routing of tickets to your team if they cannot be dealt with by 1st or 2nd line support.
+contactFrontendServiceId helps identify your service when members of the general public report accessibility problems.

-If you are already integrating with contact-frontend to allow service users to report technical issues, you will find it added as a querystring parameter `service` in URLs to contact-frontend.
+If your service is already integrating with contact-frontend's *Get help with this page* form, you will find it added as a querystring parameter `service` in URLs to contact-frontend.

 If you look in your service's frontend source code, you should see URLs constructed similar to